opendocsg/slw-judgments-backfill/2014_SGHC_37/report.md

 7       I shall only address the portions of the DJ’s decision which touch on the commencement date for the disqualification order because the appeal does not concern any other aspect.
 The DJ ordered that the disqualification order should commence on the date of the appellant’s release from prison.
 The duration of the disqualification order and the date on which it was to commence were explained as follows:

- (a) Driving while subject to a court-ordered disqualification is a serious offence (citing Public Prosecutor v Lee Cheow Loong Charles [2008] 4 SLR(R) 961 (“ Charles Lee ”) at [29] (at [31] of the GD)).
+ (a) Driving while subject to a court-ordered disqualification is a serious offence (citing Public Prosecutor v Lee Cheow Loong Charles <span class="citation">[2008] 4 SLR(R) 961</span> (“ Charles Lee ”) at [29] (at [31] of the GD)).
 The offender puts others at risk of not being able to recover any losses from him in the event of an accident because he would not be covered by insurance.
 Moreover, it is a “wilful act of disregard” of a court-ordered sanction (at [29] of the GD).

  (b) At the time he was stopped, the appellant had been disqualified for more than five and a half years.
 Assuming that this was the first time that the appellant was riding since the commencement of his disqualification period, he would not have ridden for a considerable period prior to this.
 By riding without having taken the re-test that is statutorily mandated in such circumstances, he was putting others at real danger of physical harm and injury (at [30] of the GD).